 You are hopefully already sharing user-generated content on your different social media platforms.
 You can take it one step further by also sharing it in one of your email newsletters.
 It can be another great example of social proof to help portray your business as a trustworthy brand.

 With regards to this type of content, you have two possible approaches.
 You can either advertise your own job postings or share current vacancies at businesses that your target audience might find relevant.
 Informing your subscribers about job openings at your business comes with a few perks.
-They are already loyal supporters who know about your offerings and brand identity.
-Moreover, if they themselves are not interested, they can share it with their network.
+They are already loyal supporters who know about your offerings and brand identity and if they themselves are not interested, they can share it with their network.
 Maybe they know of the ideal candidate?
 All in all, it can help to simplify your recruiting process.

 14. Employee of the Month